 7. Material

-While the boots run heavier, hikers can get used to higher boot weight quicker than a broken toe or sprained ankle.
+Though these boots are heavier, you’ll likely adapt to their weight more easily than recovering from a broken toe or a sprained ankle.

 8. Performance